 Physiotherapy Clinic in Dwarka advises that one should discuss the knee injury with a knee injury specialist such as a physiotherapist or knee surgeon.

 Normally superior tibiofibular sprains resolve completely with conservative treatment.
 Depending on the severity and involvement of other structures, surgery may be required.

-For a quick and successful recovery, post-operative knee rehabilitation is one of the most important aspect which is often neglected after knee surgery.
+For a quick and successful recovery, Post-operative Knee Rehabilitation is one of the most important aspects which is often neglected after knee surgery.

 The things that should be done to reduce the risk of sustaining a superior tibiofemoral injury includes-

 - Biomechanical correction of the knee and ankle joint.

 - Adequate warm-up and stretching program before and after exercise.